arminc/arminc.github.io/_posts/2010-03-07-how-to-create-ejb-3-1.md

   - ejb
   - ejb3.1
   - persistance.xml
+description: This post describes how to create an simple Entity and Session bean with EJB3.1.
+As some of you know EJB 3.1 is ready to use and makes the world much easier for the developers.
+No more xml configuration files except “persistence.xml”.
+Everything can be done using annotations and if you decide to use xml configuration files they overrule the annotations.
 ---
 This post describes how to create an simple Entity and Session bean with EJB3.1.
-As some of you know EJB 3.1 is ready to use and makes the world much easier for the developers. <!--more-->No more xml configuration files except “persistence.xml”.
+As some of you know EJB 3.1 is ready to use and makes the world much easier for the developers.
+No more xml configuration files except “persistence.xml”.
 Everything can be done using annotations and if you decide to use xml configuration files they overrule the annotations.

 I am telling you using EJB now is as easy as programming POJOs.
 This is how you define an simple Entity bean.